 The Bone Health Central program at the Center for Orthopaedics is the only Southwest Louisiana program to diagnose, treat, and prevent osteoporosis and other bone disorders.
-The dedicated specialists see patients at two offices in Lake Charles and Jennings, Louisiana.
-Reach out to the office nearest you today by phone or schedule an appointment online.
+The dedicated specialists see patients in Lake Charles, Louisiana.
+Reach out to the office today by phone or schedule an appointment online.

 Bone Health Central is a comprehensive bone health program at the Center for Orthopaedics.
 The team offers the best bone health care, including diagnosis, treatment, and prevention of conditions like osteoporosis and other metabolic bone diseases.

 Early diagnosis and treatment of osteoporosis can dramatically reduce your risk of bone fractures, disability, and death.
 Bone Health Central offers you the tools and services you need to avoid all of these.

 Bone health history exams assess your medical history, including previous bone imaging exams, to establish a baseline for your care.

 Dual-energy X-ray absorptiometry (DXA) is a painless bone imaging exam that measures bone density in your hip and spine.
 With the information from a DXA scan, the Bone Health Central team diagnoses osteoporosis and osteopenia (a pre-osteoporosis condition).

 Bone health risk assessments combine information from your bone imaging exam and medical history to determine your risk of suffering a hip, arm, or spine fracture in the next decade.

 If you have a high bone health risk assessment score, you’ll need to start osteoporosis treatment right away.
 If you’re at risk for osteoporosis based on your bone health risk assessment results, the Bone Health Central team can help you make lifestyle and health changes to reduce your risk.